openhab/org.openhab.binding.zwave/doc/fibaro_fgdw002_00_000.md

 | Default Value | 0 |

 #### 15: Association for closing - time delay

 Association for closing - time delay

-# Overview #
+##### Overview

-Time that must elapse from closing to send the command frame to devices in 2nd association group
+Time (in seconds) that must elapse from closing to send the command frame to devices in 2nd association group

 | Property         | Value    |